gx9702/UA-TypeRepository/Core/Part14/DataTypes/ReaderGroupDataType/readme.md

 <!-- datatype -->
 ## ReaderGroupDataType
+This Structure DataType is used to represent the configuration parameters for ReaderGroups.
+The ReaderGroupDataType is formally defined in Table 32.
 <!-- end of description -->
 The fields of the ReaderGroupDataType DataType are defined in the following table: